Well the mudbath is over for the year and we have a new

 cross-country course is and does Grenada North meet the standard.

-From a pure technical perspective Grenada may not tick all
+From a purely technical perspective, Grenada may not tick all

 the boxes.
 The starting straight could be a bit longer before the first turn comes